tces1/alpine-make-cloud-hypervisor-image/README.md

 * rsync
 * e2fsprogs, btrfs-progs, or xfsprogs

-If you have docker, forget I said above, except for qemu-nbd.
+If you have docker, forget I said above, except for qemu-nbd and qemu-img.

 ## Usage Example
 Check NBD module installed